 Once the apples are chilled and set, wrap tightly with plastic wrap and store in the refrigerator.

 This is just one simple way to incorporate honey into your cooking.
 And, there are many other honey recipes to try.

 - 6 apples medium

 - 1 cup pecan pieces

 - Wash and dry the apples.
-Insert a wooden stick into each and place on a parchment paper line pan.
+Insert a wooden stick or skewer into each and place on a piece of parchment or a paper lined pan.
 Place in refrigerator to chill.

-- Put heavy cream and honey in a large pan and heat to a boil.
+- Put heavy cream and honey in a large pan and heat to a boil over medium-high heat.
+Watch it closely as it will boil over!
 Then, reduce to simmer and continue heating until the mixture reaches 260° F on candy thermometer.

 - Remove from heat.
 Dip each chilled apple in the honey caramel mix and roll to coat.
 Roll in nuts to coat bottom half of apple if desired.
 Set on paper lined pan and allow to cool.